sillsdev/serval/README.md

 - Open "Machine.sln" and debug the ApiServer
 - Now, you are running the complete environment where everything is being debugged and the mongodb is exposed.

+### local dev in ubuntu
+* Make sure you install dotnet from the microsoft apr-get repo, otherwise debugging doesn't work!
+Also you will need to "searchMicrosoftSymbolServer" for the symbols.
+* To have a local MongoDB, use the docker-compose script to create a replica set of one instance.

 ### Development in Docker Compose